ShaomingT/TicketOverFlow/readme.md

 if no paras are given, return all ticket list if given user_id or concert_id paras. return list of matched only accept two para, user_id and concert_id. if other para is provided, such as "price". return 404

+# Cases
+Tickets:
+There can be more than one concert a day in one venue, even they have the same name. same data, and same capacity.
+In this assignment, there is only date, but no time. so we assume that in one day, mutiple same concert can be hold. (it is like in UQ, there are lecture, and lecture 2.
+All of them are same)

+cases not considered.
+[ ] every time, when buy a new ticket, it need to see whether the concert is full or not. if it is full, don't sell this ticket and return chaneg the status of concert to SOLD_OUT.